Under the General Data Protection Regulation, the Right of Access gives you

 - know more about how the council uses your information.
 Before you do this, you may want to look at our privacy notice.

-- ask us to correct any information you believe we hold which is incorrect or incomplete.
+- ask us to correct any information you believe we hold which is incorrect or not complete.
 If we're not able to do this we'll always tell you why.

 - ask us to delete the information we hold about you, or ask us to stop processing the information.
 If we're not able to do this we'll always tell you why.